christosno/Assignment3/README.md

 ---
 ---

-## you need to implement using the Strategy pattern the following scenario
+## You need to implement using the Strategy pattern the following scenario

    - You have a product named T-Shirt that has three (3) variations, in terms of,